cwebley/ki/README.md

 * Babel

 ##Todo: Upcoming bug fixes and feature additions
-* rematched a supreme loss, won in reg victory and it didn't remove his 3 coins
+* rematched a supreme loss, won in reg victory and it didn't remove his 3 coins--is this a real bug?
 * tournament table "active" column doesn't become false after tournament is over

 ###Random bugs